ERW WEN Cottage

 ERW WEN is a self catering holiday cottage at Newport Parrog (harbour).
 Located by the coastal path in the Pembrokeshire National Park, there are wonderful sea views and the large sandy beach is one of the best in Pembrokeshire.
 It sleeps up to 9 comfortably, although small groups will also find it very manageable.
 Newport is an ancient borough in the heart of the Pembrokeshire National Park, set between the Preseli Hills and the sea.
 There are some excellent shops as well as pubs, restaurants and galleries.
 The atmosphere is friendly and welcoming, and the town centre and shops can be reached in 5 minutes by car or 15 minutes walk.
 The area around Newport is Welsh-speaking.
 Newport Parrog at high tide View of the Parrog, Newport Pembrokeshire

 This self-catering holiday cottage is modern, warm and comfortable, with wonderful sea views and a large garden.
 It is about 130 metres from the beach, down a "no through road".
-As a result there is little danger from traffic for young children, though you must watch the water and the tides especially during the fast ebb and flow periods.
 At low tide you can wade across the river to the sand dunes and Traeth Mawr ("Big Beach"), a beautiful large sandy beach which is never crowded.
 Despite being so close to the beach and town, Erw Wen feels very secluded and quiet.
 Erw Wen means "Fair Acre" and it stands in just under an acre of grounds.

 Facilities The house is very well equipped.
 The kitchen is modern with an Aga, a larder fridge and a microwave and there is a second fridge/freezer as well as a washing machine in the utility room.
 On warm days you can barbecue or eat out on the large picnic table on the stone terrace.
 In the living room is a modern 32" digital television with PVR and DVD player.
 There is also a HiFi unit in the dining/sitting area, free Broadband Internet Access (with WiFi) and a table tennis table in the garage.